-Is a birthkeeper(aka doula) the same thing as a midwife?
+Is a birthkeeper the same thing as a midwife?
 What's the difference?

-As a birthkeeper(aka doula) I do not perform any medical tasks but instead offer mental, physical, and emotional support during the birthing journey to the birthing mother and her partner.
-I can focus on the needs and support of the birthing person at all times without the interruptions of having to do the medical tasks.
+As a birthkeeper, I do not perform any medical tasks but instead offer mental, physical, and emotional support during the birthing journey to you and your partner.
+I can focus on your needs and support at all times without the interruptions of having to do the medical tasks.
 This is why a birthkeeper can be a great addition to your birth support team, even if you're birthing with a midwife.

 Does a birthkeeper replace a dad's or partner's role at the birth?

 A common fear is that hiring a birthkeeper will negate your partner to minor role, but I can actually can support you both by meeting their needs with snacks, reassuring words, and encouragement so you can work more intimately together.
 I may be the only other person beside your partner who is there solely for your emotional well-being.
 Your partner may feel unsure or shy if this is uncharted territory, and I can offer encouragement and ideas of how your partner can participate at his/her level of comfort by suggesting useful tasks, supporting you in a particular position, or massaging you.
 I may be an expert about supporting physiological birth , but your partner knows your personality, likes/dislikes, and needs more deeply and intimately than I ever could.

 This depends mostly on the insurance company as well as the doula/birthkeeper.
 Unfortunately, most insurance companies do not cover doulas at this time.
 There are, however, rare occasions where you might be able to talk with their insurance company and get some of the cost reimbursed.
 I have dealt with clients that had healthcare share and were able to have my service fee partially covered.